demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-gwt-profiles-list
 ***
-List all GWT profiles in a policy
+Lists all GWT profiles in a policy.

 #### Base Command